pizofreude/Frontend-Challenge-v.24.04.17/README.md

 ## Demo

-You can view the live demo of this project here.
+You can view the live demo of this project [here](https://pizofreude.github.io/Frontend-Challenge-v.24.04.17/).

+Or simply visit my [Codepen](https://codepen.io/pizofreude/pen/abxXWGJ), don't forget to like, share and subscribe for more.

 ## Installation